MiroHel96/operation-of-computer-networks/configure-etherchannel.md

 Finally I used command `switchport nonegotiate` to suppress DTP frames and reduce unnecessary traffic.

-# Part 2 Configure an EtherChannel with Cisco PAgP
+# Part 2 Configure an EtherChannel with Cisco PAgP (Port Aggregation Protocol).

 Before configuring PAgP to ports I manually shut them down.
 It is recommended when cofigurin EtherChannels, because EtherChannel Misconfig Guard may place these ports into err-disabled state.